ubeysaab/VanLife/notes.md

 <!-- conundrum -->

-It's pretty common that when we're creating a nested route scenario like we have above _to put some sort of layout element_ at the parent of that nested Route Series that we're creating .This layout element, is of course as we've learned the one where *all of the shared UI gonna be exposed* and then every thing else*that matches more nested inside*of it will just go into the `<Outlet>` of the parent layout component.
+It's pretty common that when we're creating a nested route scenario like we have above _to put some sort of layout element_ at the parent of that nested Route Series that we're creating .
+This layout element, is of course as we've learned the one where *all of the shared UI gonna be exposed* and then every thing else*that matches more nested inside*of it will just go into the `<Outlet>` of the parent layout component.

-because this is pretty common setup in react router there's a way for us to say okay this is the layout element and this layout should exist on every route start with `something` but _when we go there we also have component that we want to render in the `<Outlet/>` of this_ `somethingLayout` component and not at some further nested url like `something/nest` and the way we can do that is by using `IndexRoutes`
+because this is pretty common setup in react router there's a way for us to say okay this is the layout element and this layout should exist on every route start with `something` but _when we go there we also have component that we want to render in the `<Outlet/>` of this_ `somethingLayout` component, and not at some further nested url like `something/nest` and the way we can do that is by using `IndexRoutes`

 > The main take away : if we have an element that we want to display in the `<Outlet/>` of the layout component but we want to be at the same route as what the layoutComponent is defined at, then we simply replace our path with prop call **index**

-> when path start with `/` is an absolute path so adding `/` mean that the component we're render would only display at the top level `/` path it's like would be the home page so `/` not gonna work for us because **that's and indicator to ReactRouter that it's an absolute path**
+> when path start with `/` is an absolute path so adding `/` mean that the component we're render would only display at the top level `/` path it's like would be the home page so `/` not gonna work for us because **that's  indicator to ReactRouter that it's an absolute path**

-as a summary: what index is saying i want you to put this element(indexElement) inside the `<Outlet/>` of the parent route when it matches. so when the path is just `/` then first render the layout and then inside the <Outlet/> stick in the home element.
+***as a summary:*** what index is saying i want you to put this element(indexElement) inside the `<Outlet/>` of the parent route when it matches. so when the path is just `/` then first render the layout and then inside the <Outlet/> stick in the home element.

 ```jsx